K0D3Rx/hello-world/README.md

 # hello-world
 mental storage closet for ideas
-Still learning howto use this site
+Still learning how to use this site

+Toronto Music Scene site fully designed.